 SPEED MEDICAL EXAMINATION SERVICES LIMITED PRIVACY NOTICE

-Speed Medical takes data protection seriously and is committed to respecting and protecting your personal data.
-Your personal data is data which by itself or with other data available to us can be used to identify you.
+‘Speed Medical’ takes data protection seriously and is committed to respecting and protecting your personal data.
+Personal data is:

 If you have any questions you can contact our Data Protection Officer at:

 E-mail – DPO@speedmedical.com